actonmass/actonmass.org/content/issues/election-reform.md

   political process more open and democratic, such as ranked choice voting and same-day voter registration, have been held up by the Legislature for years.
   Here's where we're at now:"
-text: "**In Massachusetts, the issue of election reform presents serious problems that demand immediate attention and effective resolution.
+text: In Massachusetts, the issue of election reform presents serious problems that demand immediate attention and effective resolution.
 Introducing and expanding processes such as same-day voter registration and ranked-choice voting will continue the fight against voting insecurity and voter suppression that are actively harming our democracy.
 Through these processes, there will be a more fair, inclusive, and democratic process which would increase